 The Group has implemented a quality control system which further reduces operational risk.
 AKVA group ASA became ISO 9001:2008 certified as of December 2014.

 The Groups' financial guidelines ensure the monitoring of financial risk.
-Management of exposure in financial markets, including currency, interest rate and counterparty risk, is emphasised in the company’s governing documents.
-Further details on these principles are provided in note 16 to the Group's financial statements and the parent company’s financial statements.
+Management of exposure in financial markets, including currency, interest rate and counterparty risk, is emphasised in the Company’s governing documents.
+Further details on these principles are provided in note 16 to the Group's financial statements and AKVA group’s financial statements.

 The Group has developed an authority matrix which is included in its governing documents.